TPM034A/Q2_2024/README.md

 *Python environments function like isolated sandboxes, each with its own versions of Python and packages.
 You can create, export, list, update, and remove environments as needed.
 Moving between environments, known as “activating” an environment, allows you to work with different setups for specific projects.
 When you’re finished with an environment, you can simply “deactivate” it to return to your default settings.*

 For this course, we have prepared the Python evironment as recipe.
 With this recipe, Anaconda can create the same coding environment for all of you.
-The recipe can be found in this repo (`tpm034a_env.yml`).
+The recipe can be found in this repo (`tpm034a_env.yaml`).

-#### SETUP 1.2: Creating an environment from an `env.yml` file
+#### SETUP 1.2: Creating an environment from an `env.yaml` file
- * Download the `yml` file to your computer [download link]()
+ * Download and unzip the `tpm034a_env` file to your computer [download link](tpm034a_env.zip)
  * Open Anaconda Navigator:
     - (1) Go to “Environments” in the left sidebar.
     - (2) Click on “Import”
-    - (3) From your local drive, import the file you just downloaded (*.yml)
+    - (3) From your local drive, import the file you just downloaded (*.yaml)
     - (4) Give the environment a name (e.g., tmp034a)
-    - (5) Keep the option “Overwrite exisiting environment” unchecked.
+    - (5) Keep the option “Overwrite exisiting environment” UNchecked.
     - (6) Click on import (Depending on the speed of your connection, this step will take a while (but no less than 15-30 minutes))
     ![Instructions for importing a env from yml](/assets/img_imp_env.png)
  * Once you have the environment ready.
 We have to choose an interpreter for activating the environment.